jameslovallo/ardi/demos/weather.md

 # Weather Forecast

-This component demonstrates how to lazy-load data after the component is scrolled into view (using Ardi's `intersect` helper).
+This component demonstrates how to lazy-load data after the component is scrolled into view (using Ardi's `intersect` callback).

 <script src="/components/weather.js" type="module"></script>